strategicalliances/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 The Amazon Bedrock connector requires Mendix Studio Pro version 9.18.0 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 3.0.0 or higher](https://marketplace.mendix.com/link/component/120333).
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 2.1.0 or higher](https://marketplace.mendix.com/link/component/120333).
+If you are using the Amazon Bedrock connector version 2.0 or higher, it requires the AWS Authentication connector version 3.0 or higher.
 It is crucial for the Amazon Bedrock connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 ### 1.3 Licensing and Cost